 The next viewing point too, was a short walk to an expansive landscape – a huge wide gorge with sandy summits from a lone stream fell to the depths of green woods – gurgling out from the Eucalyptus forest atop.
 The Canyon Lookout was definitely a sight to behold.

 The Best of All Lookout – one of the Springbrook National Park walks

 “We, Australians, love keeping simple names.
 Natural Bridge, Straggler trees and well – this is the Best of All Lookout” – said our Skipper as we walked along the path to see what made this the best lookout.
 If you still haven’t got that – well, the name of this viewpoint is “Best of All Lookout”. 🙂

 Before we got to the vantage point, we stopped at an intersection of Beechwood trees.
 These definitely need a mention for they are around 2000 years old – Antartic Beechwood trees.
 If you are a “Lord of the Rings” fan, then this place will give you a feeling of Deja Vu – with its gnarled roots and dense green cover.

-Past that, you reach this point where the rest of Gold Coast stands before you.
+Past that, you continue this Springbrook national park walk to a gorgeous view of Gold Coast city.
 You can see the coastline at the far end that looks even more enticing through the mist of the Gondwana region that you are standing at.

 - Gold Coast city has a good connectivity by air to the rest of the world.
 There are plenty of airlines like Scoot Airlines that fly you straight into the city,